All posts

 • Where the bank account is located

 When all three align, the banking structure is straightforward.
 When they diverge — an entity in one jurisdiction, a bank account in another, a founder who is a tax resident of a third — the arrangement contains structural characteristics that may become relevant during a review.
+This is a common pattern among platform-dependent founders whose operational geography evolves faster than their banking structure.

 Bank questions are not casual